 It’s always fun to head out on the scooter and along dirt tracks to see where they lead.
 Often there’s nothing of interest at the end and a couple of kilometers on a gradually narrowing, potholed dirt track ends at the house of a bemused rubber farmer or fisherman who probably doesn’t get many visitors.
 But one in a while you discover something pretty cool.

 At the top of the steps there’s a large pool which has been tiled and is separated into three smaller pools.
 It’s fed by a small waterfall just above it.
-Lovely spot surrounded by jungle.
-But, just as I was thinking that this would be a great place to cool of, a 2 metre long snake swam by, so I thought better of it.
+A serene spot surrounded by jungle.
+But, just as I was thinking that this would be a great place to cool off, a 2 metre long snake swam by, so I thought better of it.